herber/pico/readme.md

 #### port
 Type: `number`

-The port to listen to
+The port that should be used.

 ### use(cb)
 Add middleware.
 Middleware will be executed on every request before specific route handling